esbanarango/ember-model-validator/README.md

 ## Purpose

-This Ember addon was born from the necessity of having a validation support for models like Rails has with [_Active Record Validations_](http://guides.rubyonrails.org/active_record_validations.html).
+This Ember addon was born from the necessity of having a validation support for models similar to [_Active Record Validations_](http://guides.rubyonrails.org/active_record_validations.html) on the Ruby on Rails land.

 ## Installation